-Whether you’re a proud new owner or a veteran user, it’s always a good idea to get to know the components of your air conditioning system.
+Whether you’re a proud new owner or a veteran user, it’s always a good idea to get to know how does air conditioning work.
 It’s general knowledge that most people tend to neglect until problems arise.

 Air conditioners, like most things, need regular cleaning and maintenance to make sure that they keep working efficiently.

-Learning about the different components of your air conditioner unit can help you understand what needs attention and when, and will help your system to lead a long and healthy life.
+Learning about the different components and how does air conditioning work can help you understand what needs attention and when, and will help your system to lead a long and healthy life.

 Standard components of most air conditioners

 Here are some standard components of most air conditioner units.

 Refrigerant is a substance that has the unique characteristic of a very low boiling point, which helps it to change from a liquid to a vapour at relatively low temperatures.

 Refrigerant is pumped through the different components of an air conditioner like blood and changes from liquid to gas as it collects and expels heat from a room.